The Wedge Salad Theory of Parenting: Why Kids Listen to YouTube Before Their Parents

 The issue was never really the salad.
 Claire had already said the thing.
 More than once.
 Another person said it, and suddenly it counted.

-Does Parent Advice Have a Distribution Problem?!?!?! (yes)
+Does Parenting Advice Have a Distribution Problem?!?!?! (yes)

 When the same idea came from me, it probably sounded like a correction.
 Even when I was calm.
 Even when I was trying to help.
 Even when we were coming up with scripts together.

 Parent advice carries the whole relationship with it.
-There is history in the room.
-Past reminders, past mistakes, past frustration, past “I know, Mom” energy.
+Past reminders, past mistakes, past “I knowwwwwwwwww, mom” thinking.

 Why the YouTube Short “Advice” Worked

-A lot of parenting advice fails because it is too abstract.
-“Stand up for yourself” sounds good, but what does that mean when you are nine and someone is making fun of your friend’s height?
+Parenting advice usually fails because it is too abstract.
+Telling a kid to "stand up for yourself" means nothing when they are nine years old and someone is making fun of their friend's height.

-Kids need words ready before the moment happens.
-Adults do too, honestly.
+Kids need words ready before a conflict happens.

 Kids Are Already Learning Social Scripts From Short Videos